jesperpjohansson/nobrakes-dev/README.md

 A high-level user API for asynchronous fetching, parsing and transformation of Swedish speedway data sourced from [SVEMO](https://www.svemo.se/).

-> [!NOTE]
-> Although the API is functional, `nobrakes` is still in its **development phase**; hence:
-> - The package is not yet available on PyPI.
-> - The API should not yet be considered stable.
-> - Breaking changes may occur without prior notice or appropriate versioning.
-> - Documentation may be incomplete and contain errors.
-> - Contributing guidelines may be incomplete and contain errors.
-> - Code of Conduct may be incomplete and contain errors.

 > [!IMPORTANT]
 > `nobrakes` is an independent project and **is not affiliated with, endorsed by, or
 > sponsored by SVEMO**.
 This library provides an unofficial API for accessing publicly